 It is expected that you will spend seven days a year working either on projects or attending meetings.
 Appointment is for one year initially, renewable for an additional three years.
 You will receive training and support in the role.
 An honorarium fee plus expenses will be provided.

 Places on the group are limited hence the need for a selection process.
-Please submit an expression of interest describing why you would like the role (400 words maximum) by Thursday 23rd February 2017.
+Please submit an expression of interest describing why you would like the role (400 words maximum) by 25 September 2017.
 Selection will be based on your written statement and may be followed by a short telephone discussion.
 Adjustments can be made if you are unable to apply in writing.
-To apply or for more information please contact Dr Stephanie Bull at firstname.lastname@example.org or on 01392 722916.
+To apply or for more information please contact Dr Stephanie Bull and Helen Thomas at PIME@exeter.ac.uk.